shielings/waltonpedia/README.md

 ### Proposed next steps
 `August 2022` Discuss with seniors to see if a limited trial can be started.
 Start with interested neurology registrars.

-`November 2022` Open up access to selected SHOs with a training session on what Waltonpedia is (and isn't!)
+`October 2022` Open up access to selected SHOs with a training session on what Waltonpedia is (and isn't!)

-`February 2023` Open up to all Walton neurology SHOs and neurology registrars
+`January 2023` Open up to all Walton neurology SHOs and neurology registrars

 `July 2023` Assess impact formally and see if the service is worth continuing

 `Later` Provide content for neurology medical students, consultants and also junior doctors at referring hospitals.

+## Technical details

+### To-do
+✅Access from the private domain name [walton.wiki](https://walton.wiki)

+✅Email server for secure user registration and password resets

+⬜Ask for NHS mail SMTP support

+✅Permissive robots.txt

+⬜Analytics server with public access to usage data

+⬜Distributed hosting to ensure resilience

 ### How can I recreate this?
 In case of a problem with Waltonpedia or staff changes, the system can be recreated with the following steps: